A crank is someone who doesn't believe

 No one needs to kill it, much less in its infancy.

 Mr. Baez has done and is doing a lot of damage to science because of his site's visibility.
-Meanwhile,
+Meanwhile, Riverside is benefiting

-Riverside is benefiting from the prestige and the traffic the Physics FAQ is creating for the university.
+from the prestige and the traffic the Physics FAQ is creating for the university.
 I think that it’s time to stop this mechanism.

-If Riverside is receiving government funds, this should be
+If Riverside is receiving government funds, this should be looked at as well.

 Why pick on Baez and Riverside?
 Aren’t other individuals and colleges doing the same thing?

 I am not limiting the witch hunt to Baez and to Riverside.
-Indeed, I firmly believe that ALL the mathematical
+Indeed, I firmly believe that ALL the mathematical physicists of the

-physicists of the world should be hanged from the highest trees or telephone poles available.
-I believe
+world should be hanged from the highest trees or telephone poles available.
+I believe that we should go after those

-that we should go after those conspicuous individuals who use official websites of institutions to do their
+conspicuous individuals who use official websites of institutions to do their dirty work while the institution looks the other

-dirty work while the institution looks the other way.
-I believe that all institutions of higher learning which
+way.
+I believe that all institutions of higher learning which have such websites should do something exemplary about

-something that gives the public a high level of awareness that this is a problem in Science.
-Mr. Baez is a
+individuals who poison the atmosphere, something that gives the public a high level of awareness that this is a problem in

-good place to start as any.
+Science.
+Mr. Baez is a good place to start as any.
 He has committed and is still committing a crime.
 He needs to recall his

 arrogance and repent in public.
 Nothing less will do.
-In sports, when a player has unsportsmanlike
+In sports, when a player has unsportsmanlike conduct, he and his team

-conduct, he and his team are penalized in some way.
-In Science, what Mr. Baez and Riverside are doing is
+are penalized in some way.
+In Science, what Mr. Baez and Riverside are doing is morally 'illegal' and also demands that

-morally 'illegal' and also demands that appropriate action be taken.
-Mr. Baez and Riverside are colluding
+appropriate action be taken.
+Mr. Baez and Riverside are colluding in a scheme to eliminate or discourage dissent.
+There is

-in a scheme to eliminate or discourage dissent.
-There is an obvious conflict of interests.
-If I had to vote, I
+an obvious conflict of interests.
+If I had to vote, I would vote for expulsion from the game!

 J. Baez, The Crackpot Index, UC Riverside (1998).